 The turkey was trying to talk the Chef out of cooking it by trying to frame good, innocent Big Bird!
 Once the Chef saw what a good-hearted person he is and how it would be so wrong to hurt him...why didn't he go back out and try to find the turkey?!
 The turkey is obviously a very evil thing for trying to kill someone else, why should he be allowed to live?
 Go get it!
 Who wants shredded wheat for Christmas Eve anyway?

-- Thank goodness, I thought I was the only who didn't like the Turkey.
-Scoffing at Gonzo's warning only to hit on his girl Camilla was one thing, but he practically sold out a child (Big Bird is six years old) to save his ass puts him across the Moral Event Horizon for me.
+Thank goodness, I thought I was the only who didn't like the Turkey.
+Scoffing at Gonzo's warning only to hit on his girl Camilla was one thing; but the fact that he practically sold out a child (Big Bird is canonically six years old) to save his own ass puts him across the Moral Event Horizon for me.
 The fact his puppet was recycled in The Muppet Christmas Carol as a turkey being sold to a Frackle does give me a sense of universal karma.